Spacelog/Spacelog/README.md

 which happen at the start of a new page of the PDF.
 In this case they mean that it's the first page of the transcript of tape 2, and is page 9 of the complete transcript.
 We particularly need the page number so we can link back to the original typescript in the site.

 If you clean up the text version like this, and send it through to us, we can do the rest (although it may take us a bit of time).
 Since some of the missions are quite long (hundreds of pages of transcript), you may want to share the load between a group.
 Whether you do that or decide to go it alone, it'd be great if you could let us know at at [spacelog@googlegroups.com](mail:spacelog@googlegroups.com) what you're working on, so we can help you out, and make sure you don't duplicate others' effort.

+### A quick note about multiple transcripts

+For Mercury-Atlas 6, there is only one transcript available, that of the air-to-ground radio communications (John Glenn's mike was hot through the entire mission).
+For Apollo 13, there is a second transcript from the Command Module recording, but it cuts out very early into the mission, so we didn't consider it worth including.

+However for many other missions there are multiple transcripts.
+If you're adding missions to Spacelog, please keep these transcripts in different files.
+We don't yet have support to identify them distinctly, but if you move them all into one big file it'll be impossible for us ever to work on that!

 # Getting involved with technical knowledge